-Bulgur is a healthy whole grain that is widely used in a variety of Mediterranean and Middle Eastern dishes such as tabbouleh.
-It is a type of cracked wheat that is parboiled during its production, so bulgur cooks fast but retains the fiber and nutrition of a whole grain.
+Learn how to cook bulgur perfectly with our easy guide and simple recipe.
+Used in a variety of Mediterranean and Middle Eastern dishes such as tabbouleh, bulgur is parboiled during its production, so it cooks fast but retains the fiber and nutrition of a whole grain.
+It's available in fine, medium, and coarse varieties, each of which have their distinct uses.
 Use our easy recipe to learn how to cook bulgur to enjoy it as a side dish for dinner, an ingredient in a veggie burger, soup, or stuffing, or turn it into a grain salad.
 Bulgur is also a great hot breakfast cereal, packed with nutrients and fiber.

 Bryan Gardner